undergrad-partner-school

 Need-based

-There were 763 students who secured need-based financial aid of any kind.
-The overall number of students (including freshmen) who were determined to have financial need ended up being 850.
-The amount of federal need-based scholarships/grants awarded to the students at this institution reached $2,283,357, and state $1,888,664.
+There were 763 students who obtained need-based financial aid of any kind.
+The amount of federal need-based scholarships/grants awarded to the students at this institution came to $2,283,357, and state $1,888,664.
 The students of State University of New York College of Environmental Science and Forestry received the -institutional need-based aid in the amount of $3,406,564, and external in the amount of $478,706.

 $3,402